Racot. A melting pot of culture 2023

 Depending on the arrangements, we hope that representatives of the partner regions of the ‘Wielkopolskie Voivodeship’ will also come to Racot.
 It will be an opportunity to get to acquaint ourselves with the wealth of their cultural heritage.

-19:30 garden terrace | open air cinema in Racot!
-Screening of a specially selected Dutch film
+19:30 cinema in Racot!
+Screening of a specially selected Dutch film in carriage house

 The ceremony will end with an open-air cinema.
 We are planning to screen, at the back of the palace, the Dutch film “When My Dad Turned Into a Bush” („Toen mijn vader een struik werd”) directed by Nicole van Kilsdonk.
 Toda (Celeste Holsheimer) lives with her dad (Teun Kuilboer) and grandma (Anneke Blok) in an apartment above a bakery.
 She is a happy and resolute girl whose greatest joy is helping her father bake cookies and inventing new, crazy names for them.
 One day, however, this idyll is interrupted.
 An armed conflict breaks out in the country and Tody’s dad must go to war.
 When things get unsettled in the city, the grandmother decides to send her granddaughter to live with her mother (Noortje Herlaar) who lives abroad.